michsos/raspi-camilladsp/README.md

 This project provides an automated way to configure a Raspberry Pi for high-quality audio processing using CamillaDSP.
 It handles:

 - Setting up I2S audio device tree overlays
-- Installing and configuring CamillaDSP
+- Installing and configuring CamillaDSP and its web GUI
-- Recording audio from I2S inputs
+- Testing audio input via recording
-- Setting up system services
+- Testing audio output via speaker tests
 - Configuring volume control
 - Optional read-only filesystem for stability